Every real 3-manifold is real contact: Preliminaries and equivariant contact surgery

 In the sequel, instead of using the term $c_M$-real, we usually drop the reference to $c_M$ whenever the real structure is understood.
 The real structures and the real parts will be in red wherever color is possible.
+We assume that all contact structures are oriented and positive.